-Are you looking for the best things to do in Boppard Germany?
+Half-timbered houses, sunny evenings at a centuries-old wine bar, and a cable car ride to one of the best views in the Rhine Valley – these are a few of the best things to do in Boppard Germany.
 Boppard is a gorgeous medieval town in the Rhine Valley World Heritage Site.

-It is one of the most picturesque towns in the region, with a magnificent Romanesque church and a wealth of half-timbered houses to admire.
+It is one of the most picturesque towns in the Rhine Valley, with a magnificent Romanesque church and a wealth of half-timbered houses to admire.
+The chairlift from the town takes you high above a meander of the Rhine, a wonderful place to sit with a drink or two to admire the view

-In this guide I’ll show you the highlights of the town and all the top Boppard attractions not to miss.
+In this guide, I’ll show you all the highlights of the town, so you won’t miss any Boppard attractions while you’re there.
 I’ll also advise on all the practicalities of visiting Boppard.
 We show you how to get there, and also where to stay and suggest places to visit nearby.
 Enjoy!

 Why Visit Boppard Germany